Our Principal

 Dr. Susan Nichols

 Students at CEEC are selected using the CMS Student Lottery Process.
 Rising 9th grade students may apply to be admitted for the fall of each year.
-The CMS School Options Lottery begins in early December and ends in late January.
+The CMS School Options Lottery begins in early fall and ends in January.
 Students are only admitted at the beginning of the 9th and 10th grades.

 On behalf of the entire staff at CEEC, I wish each of you all the best.
 CEEC is a very special place to be.
 I’m honored and humbled to serve as principal of such an innovative and exciting school program.
 If I can be of further assistance, please do not hesitate to contact me.